 Logo | Business Cards | Website | Rack Cards | Outdoor signage

 This project entailed coming up with a color palette that would be used for his branding guidelines, use images provided by the various product vendors and create a logo that depicted his company as a trustworthy medical business.
-I was also asked to create a sign that would be printed onto plexiglass and placed in the front entrance at the business center where he was located.
+We were also asked to create a sign that would be printed onto plexiglass and placed in the front entrance at the business center where he was located.

-All of this work was created by me, and other than the photographs used in the images from the vendors, all aspects of the deliverables were my creation.
+All of this work was created by Primary Web Design, and other than the photographs used in the images from the vendors, all aspects of the deliverables were our creation.

-For this project i worked closely with the owner and his investors for several days.
-I submitted several different designs for approval until we decided on an final concept and then came up with a package design using mockups I had generated in Photoshop.
+For this project we worked closely with the owner and his investors for several days.
+We submitted several different designs for approval until we decided on a final concept and then came up with a package design using mockups generated in Photoshop.

-I wanted to use gradients for the text, because I felt it was more modern at the time, and came up with a unique way to style the lettering so that it was fun and appealing to the eye.
-The rocket ship was to be a retro comical style, and I first drew out the rocket ship by hand on graphing paper and then scanned and uploaded that drawing into Illustrator and used the pen tool to finalize the outline and then add the colors and finishing shadows.
+We wanted to use gradients for the text, because we felt it was more modern at the time, and came up with a unique way to style the lettering so that it was fun and appealing to the eye.
+The rocket ship was to be a retro comical style.
+First, we drew out the rocket ship by hand on graphing paper and then scanned and uploaded that drawing into Illustrator and used the pen tool to finalize the outline and then add the colors and finishing shadows.

 Stir Cider Co.